MBradbury/slp/README.txt

 To begin with ensure that your algorithm's CommandLine.py is up-to-date.

-You will need to modify slp-algorithms-tinyos/algorithm/<algorithm>/CommandLine.py to only submit jobs for size 11 networks.
+You will need to modify slp-algorithms-tinyos/algorithm/<algorithm>/CommandLine.py to override _time_estimater.
-To do this go to line 25 and replace "sizes = [11, 15, 21, 25]" with "sizes = [11]".
-Next you will need to modify slp-algorithms-tinyos/data/cluster/<cluster> to change the requested time limit.
-To do this find the "walltime=" string and replace the time after it with the desired time string.
+Look at CommandLineCommon.py for the defaults.

+To keep things simple you could just use a very large request time, but it is likely it will mean your jobs are not run as often as they could be.

 Now submit the jobs using:

-./create.py <algorithm> cluster submit <cluster>
+./create.py <algorithm> cluster <cluster> submit

-Repeat these instructions for the other desired network sizes.
-The following times are rough guides for different sized networks:

-Size 11: "8:00:00"
-Size 15: "16:00:00"
-Size 21: "30:00:00"
-Size 25: "48:00:00"

-To keep things simple you could just use a very large request time, but it is likely it will mean your jobs are not run as often as they could be.

 ===Array Jobs===